create site filters to convert site metadata to eml packages

 transferred via the harvester API to metacat.
 See visio diagram for design ideas.

-#1 Updated by David Blankman about 18 years ago
+#1 Updated by David Blankman over 18 years ago

 Attended Data Junction workshop in mid December to evaluate Data Junction as an option for

 parsing structured & semi-structured legacy (ascii)site metadata in order to harvest into

 Worked with some of the sites with legacy metadata at workshop in Phoenix (Jan 7-9) as

 part of Data Junction evaluation process.

 of site metadata for the North Temperate Lakes metadata.
 Conversion will be both to eml and to NTL